MarkY-LunarG/LunarGlobe/BUILD.md

     cmake "Visual Studio 15 2017 Win64" ..

-This will create a Windows solution file named `LunarGravity.sln` in the build directory.
+This will create a Windows solution file named `LunarGlobe.sln` in the build directory.

-Launch Visual Studio and open the "LunarGravity.sln" solution file in the build folder.
+Launch Visual Studio and open the "LunarGlobe.sln" solution file in the build folder.
 You may select "Debug" or "Release" from the Solution Configurations drop-down list.
 Start a build by selecting the Build->Build Solution menu item.
 This solution copies the loader it built to each program's build directory